ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Avalanche Foundation maintains a trusted set of validators called beacons.
 Beacons Node-IDs and IP addresses are listed in [the AvalancheGo codebase](https://github.com/ava-labs/avalanchego/blob/master/genesis/beacons.go).
-Every node has the beacons list available from the start and reach them out as soon as they start.
+Every node has the beacons list available from the start and can reach them out as soon as it starts.

 Beacons and validators are the only trusted sources of information for chains content.
 Beacons and validators availability is key to the bootstrapping process